Anthony De La Torre: Career

 De La Torre began his acting career with a voice role in Go, Diego, Go! as Willie the Whistling Duck, for which he was credited as Antonio Cabrera.
 He also appeared in a print advertisement for Del Monte ketchup.
 He had a recurring role in two episodes of Nickelodeon's 100 Things to Do Before High School, portraying a Latino actor named Anthony Del Rey.

 De La Torre starred as the young Jack Sparrow in the 2017 blockbuster fantasy film Pirates of the Caribbean: Dead Men Tell No Tales, directed by Joachim Rønning and Espen Sandberg.
 His appearance as the character was merged with Johnny Depp's via CGI.
 In July 2017, he replaced Toby Rand as the frontman for The Fell, a rock band consisting of Mike Krompass, Randy Cooke, and Billy Sheehan.

 He portrayed Jan Axel Blomberg / Hellhammer in Jonas Åkerlund's thriller Lords of Chaos, alongside Rory Culkin, Emory Cohen and Jack Kilmer.
 De La Torre also appeared as Hellhammer in the music video for Metallica's "ManUNkind".
 The film premiered at the 2018 Sundance Film Festival.
-De La Torre is set to star in the title role in the low budget horror film Johnny Gruesome, directed by Greg Lamberson.
+De La Torre starred in the title role in the low budget horror film Johnny Gruesome, directed by Greg Lamberson.

 Personal life

-Since August 2015, De La Torre has been in a relationship with Lana Condor.
-They became engaged on January 28, 2022.
+Since August 2015, De La Torre has been in a relationship with actress Lana Condor.
+They became engaged in December 2021 while on vacation in Mexico, and were married in 2024 in an intimate ceremony in Malibu, California.